Water Conservation Initiative

 Water Conservation Tips and Ideas

 To ensure that we have enough water for current and future Texans, we need to reduce the amount of water we waste both indoors and outdoors.
+Furthermore, conserving water aids in preventing restrictions on water usage when drought conditions exist.

 Indoor Water Savings: